tldr-pages/tldr/COMMUNITY-ROLES.md

    go to https://github.com/orgs/tldr-pages/people
    and add them to the organization as a member.

-3. Open a PR moving their name to the "Organization members" section in [MAINTAINERS.md](MAINTAINERS.md#organization-members).
+3. Open a PR adding their name to the "Organization members" section in [MAINTAINERS.md](MAINTAINERS.md#organization-members).
-   Make sure to include `Closes #<issue number>` in the PR description.
+   **Make sure to include `Closes #<issue number>` in the PR description.**
    The issue will then be automatically closed once the PR is merged.

 ### Adding new organization owners

-1. Open an issue with the following message template (edit it as appropriate):
+1. Open an issue with the following message template (editing as appropriate):

    ```
    Hi, @username!
 You've been an active tldr-pages organization member for over 6 months.
    Thanks for sticking around this far and helping out!
-   According to our [community roles documentation](https://github.com/tldr-pages/tldr/blob/master/COMMUNITY-ROLES.md), you're now eligible for becoming an owner in the organization.
+   According to our [community roles documentation](https://github.com/tldr-pages/tldr/blob/master/COMMUNITY-ROLES.md), you're now eligible to become an owner of the organization.

-   That means you will, from now on, be part of the team responsible for performing role changes (like this one!) in the community.
+   That means that from now on, you will be part of the team responsible for performing role changes (like this one!) in the community.
    When performing such role transitions, make sure to follow the process described in the [COMMUNITY-ROLES.md](https://github.com/tldr-pages/tldr/blob/master/COMMUNITY-ROLES.md) document.

    Is that OK with you?
 Let us know!